Welcome

 - How much crime does prison prevent--or cause--for different kinds of offenders?

 - Does visible police patrol prevent crime everywhere or just in certain locations?
-What is the best way for societies to prevent crime from an early age?
+What is the best way for societies to prevent offending from an early age?

 - How can murder be prevented among high-risk groups of young men?

 Experimental criminology is a rapidly growing field, with increasing influence on public policy decisions.
-It has already shown how to prevent millions of violent crimes, as well as unnecessary pre-trial detention of millions of people.
-These reasons alone make it appropriate to locate the world's first Centre of Experimental Criminology at Cambridge University.
-For, like experimental medicine, this branch of criminology uses a scientific method that was invented by a Cambridge graduate, Sir Ronald Aylmer Fisher, whose theoretical work on experimental methods revolutionized the study of cause and effect.
-In his time at Cambridge Fisher won the undergraduate mathematics prize and later spent 17 years as Professor of Genetics.
+These reasons alone make it appropriate to locate the world's first Centre for Experimental Criminology at Cambridge University.
+For, like experimental medicine, this branch of criminology uses a scientific method that was invented by a Cambridge scholar, Sir Ronald Aylmer Fisher, whose theoretical work on experimental methods revolutionized the study of cause and effect.
 Among his many ideas was the central insight that random assignment of a consistent action across some but not all of a large population could "hold constant" the other factors that could affect any subsequent outcomes.

 The Jerry Lee Centre for Experimental Criminology at Cambridge has two primary tasks: